 - Analysis of Passivated Stainless Steel – Surface chemistry and thickness of passivation layer are measured using electron spectroscopy for chemical analysis (ESCA)

 - ID of Contaminant on Molded Part – Residual surfactant found using infrared spectroscopy (FTIR)

-Contact us to discuss your specific materials characterization or specialized testing project.
+Contact us to discuss your specific material properties testing project.

 Common Problems We Solve

 Problems stemming from the material composition of components and products sometimes causes production issues disrupting the flow of business.
 Strategic material testing at specific stages of production can catch small issues before they become problematic for your business.

 If your company has limited testing resources, here are some ways that our material testing lab can help meet your material testing needs:

 - Have you encountered discoloration, particles, or residue on the surface of a component or product?
 Our analysts are materials characterization experts who can help you troubleshoot.